-Fred H. Timberlake was a devoted husband and father, decorated veteran and the founder of what would become Timberlake & Weaver, P.C.
+Fred H. Timberlake was a devoted husband and father, decorated veteran and the founder of what would become Timberlake, Weaver, Carson & Lacy, P.C.
 Born in Richmond, Virginia, Fred received his Bachelor's and law degree from the University of Richmond and was admitted to the Virginia State Bar in 1937.
 He served four years as a Lieutenant Colonel in World War II participating in the Pacific Theater, receiving the Bronze Star for his meritorious service at Iwo Jima.

 Upon his return from service, Fred moved to Dallas, Texas, and was admitted to the State Bar of Texas in 1946.
 In 1951, he moved to Lubbock, Texas, and began his long career in the practice of real estate law and title insurance.
 Over the years, Fred served as the President and Vice-President of many civic organizations, including: the United Way of Lubbock, Lubbock Area Foundation and Campfire Girls of Lubbock.
 His professional accomplishments were no less impressive, as he was a charter member of the American College of Real Estate Lawyers, President of Texas Land Title Association, President of Lubbock County Legal Aid Society and a recipient of the Distinguished Senior Lawyer Award by the Lubbock County Bar Association for his life of service and dedication to the profession.